AdisonCavani/distro-grub-themes/CONTRIBUTING.md

 # Contributing guide

-Thank you for investing your time in contributing to our project! :sparkles:.
+Thank you for investing your time in contributing to this project! :sparkles:.

 ## New contributor guide

-To get an overview of the project, read the [README](README.md).
+To get an overview of the project, read the [README](README.md) and [wiki page](https://github.com/AdisonCavani/distro-grub-themes/wiki).

-## Getting started

-Project structure:
+### Project structure:

 ```
 .
 ├── assets                       - assets for creating background images